 In Utah, it is illegal to possess more than one big game permit for antlered animals of the same species.
 So, if a minor has multiple permits available, the mentor and minor must choose which permit they want the minor to hunt with and surrender the other.

 Example 1: A 14-year-old boy with a permit to hunt buck deer cannot share his mother's permit for buck deer until they have surrendered the son's permit.
 (He cannot possess more than one buck deer permit in a single season.)

 Example 2: A 15-year-old girl who has a permit to hunt antlerless deer can keep her permit and also share her father's permit for buck deer.
 (She can possess both permits because only one is for an antlered animal.)

 Similar restrictions apply if the mentor and minor both have antlerless permits.
 Please contact your local Division office to determine eligibility.

 If a minor wants to surrender a permit so he or she can participate in the Mentoring Program, that surrender will occur as part of the application process.

 Yes, a mentor can share a once-in-a-lifetime permit with a minor.

-To participate in the Utah Hunter Mentoring Program, the mentor must apply (in person or by mail) at a Division of Wildlife Resources office before he or she wants to begin sharing a permit.
-Please return to this page in late June 2014 for more information on how to apply.
+To participate in the Utah Hunter Mentoring Program, the mentor must download and complete the program application and return it to any Division office before he or she may begin sharing a permit.

 If the shared permit is filled — by either the mentor or minor — the animal must be tagged with the shared permit.
 Because the mentor is the individual who originally drew the permit, he or she will forfeit any applicable bonus points or preference points.
 Likewise, any waiting periods will also be applied to the mentor.